-Address any prejudice exhibited with the whole group - whether within the play or leisure activity or outside it.
-If a group of young people are behaving in a prejudice driven way - perhaps against disabled people or in a racist or homophobic way - this needs to be addressed with the whole group.
+Address any prejudice exhibited with the whole group - whether within the setting or outside it.
+If a group of children are behaving in a prejudice driven way - perhaps against disabled people or in a racist way - this needs to be addressed with the whole group.
+A guest may be invited in to talk to them, a film chosen or some other form of challenge to their accepted view presented to them.